Indoor Gardening For Beginners: Basics You Should Know

 Too big of a container is called “overpotting”.
-The problem is not with the roots but ultimately too much soil.
-Whenever you water your plant in a larger than needed container, the water sits in soil that can’t be absorbed by the smaller root system.
+The problem is not with the roots but, ultimately, with too much soil.
+Whenever you water your plant in a larger-than-needed container, the water sits in soil that can’t be absorbed by the smaller root system.
 This reduces the aeration of the soil and causes the roots to rot rather than expand.
 It doesn’t happen in nature because the soil drains much better.

 Understanding The Leaves

 Leaves are actually wonderful communicators.
 The problem is we are bad listeners.
-Here’s how to know what you plant needs by listening to the leaves:
+Here’s how to know what your plant needs by listening to the leaves:

 - Starting to turn yellow?
 Your plants need less H20 or more nutrients!
 First, try watering your plants a little less often but still giving them enough water (don’t punish them for turning yellow on you).
-If they continue to turn yellow, then that could be a sign of a nutrient deficiency and they will need some plant food.
-Read more about plant nutrients.
+If they continue to turn yellow, then that could be a sign of a nutrient deficiency, and they will need some plant food or an organic fertilizer.

 - Brown and crunchy?
 Your plant needs more H20!
 Don’t overwater them but make sure the soil is damp.
 Find the right consistency of water where the soil continues to dry up but the leaves aren’t turning brown and crunchy.